 When you are catering to a specific niche, you can establish yourself as an expert in a particular field.
 Since this group is smaller, you have a fantastic opportunity to become an expert much faster, resulting in escalated visibility for your firm.
 For example, if your firm caters to women, then make this known right from the start.
 When a potential client lands on your homepage, they want to immediately know that they are on a website that specializes in helping women plan for their future and organize their finances.

-If you have a call to action on your homepage, then immediately your visitors will see what next step they need to take.
-If your homepage doesn’t have one, then it is missing a very important step when it comes to attracting more visitors.
+If you have a call to action on your homepage, then your visitors will immediately see the next step they need to take.
+If your homepage doesn’t have one, then it is missing a very important step when it comes to converting visitors.
 What is a call to action?
 Well, it’s a text or a graphic strategically placed on a website to entice visitors to take a proactive step in engaging with your business.

-Twenty Over Ten client, Sanders Coffee Group, out of Eugene, Oregon, has a beautiful website and that includes their call to actions that stand out yet still match the color scheme of the website.
-They entice you with the phrase, “Get The Solutions You Need To Succeed,” because it creates a sense of having something that the visitors wants!
+Twenty Over Ten client, Sanders Coffee Group, out of Eugene, Oregon, has a beautiful website.
+This includes their call to actions that stand out, yet still, match the color scheme of the website.
+They entice you with the phrase, “Get The Solutions You Need To Succeed,” because it creates a sense of having something that the visitors want!

 - Be straightforward